codeforeurope/change-by-us-3/README.md

 `pip install -r requirements.txt`
 `python wsgi.py`

+### Grunt setup and usage
+* npm install js2coffee
+* $ sh js2coffee.sh to batch convert any JS file to coffee

 ### Optional Encryption
 * If you choose to use the two part encryption, where one key is stored